POEMS

 And in their simplicity they show how light

-will travel a surface, from sunlit white to greys:
+will travel a surface from sunlit white to greys:

-dove, charcoal, and into deepest shadow.
+to dove, charcoal, and into deepest shadow.

 You’re expected to think about things here —